openrndr/openrndr-guide/contributing.md

 It's very easy!

 1. Clone this repository: `git@github.com:openrndr/openrndr-guide.git`.
-2. Open it in IntelliJ Idea.
+2. Open it in IntelliJ IDEA.
 3. Edit or add kotlin files under `src/main/kotlin/docs/`.
 The available [annotations are described here](https://github.com/openrndr/openrndr-guide/tree/main/dokgen).
 4. Push the changes to your fork of `openrndr-guide`.